DIOCESAN CENTRAL PAYROLL PROGRAM

 Written notice of all changes is required (email is fine.)
 It is necessary that the payroll department (Tom Sumner - ) be informed of all payroll changes: salary increases, new employees, terminations, changes in status, etc. All such notices should be received at the diocesan office not sooner than 30 days or later than 7 days before the effective date.
 The Diocesan office assumes no responsibility for overpayment to any person unless written notice has been received 7 days in advance of the day the pay period ends.
 A notice of change received after a payroll is issued will not be processed until the next payroll is issued.
 Payroll adjustments can be retroactive.
 Download the Central Payroll Enrollment/Change Form here.

 I-9 and W-4 WITHHOLDING FORMS AND INSTRUCTIONS

-Federal and state withholding forms (FED W4 and Maine W4) are required for all new employees or employees wishing to change their withholding status.
+Federal and state withholding forms (FED W4 2019) (ME W4 2019) are required for all new employees or employees wishing to change their withholding status.
 All new employees, including clergy, must complete the W-4 forms.
 If a clergyperson does not want federal taxes withheld, he/she should write “no withholding requested” on Line 7 (of the federal W-4), sign and date the form.
 Please make a similar notation on the state W-4ME form.